JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-use-ktor-for-networking.md

 For Kotlin projects, we recommend [**Ktor**](https://ktor.io/) - a framework for building asynchronous clients and servers.
 It’s written in Kotlin and leverages its core features such as coroutines or targeting multiple platforms.
 For more detailed information, see the [Ktor website](https://ktor.io/).

-In Kotlin Multiplatform Mobile (KMM) projects, you can use the [**Ktor Http Client**](https://ktor.io/clients/index.html) for interactions with servers.
-On this page, we’ll take a brief tour on how to connect the Ktor client to a KMM project, create and configure an HTTP client, and perform network requests with it.
+In Kotlin Multiplatform Mobile projects, you can use the [**Ktor Http Client**](https://ktor.io/clients/index.html) for interactions with servers.
+On this page, we’ll take a brief tour on how to connect the Ktor client to a cross-platform mobile project, create and configure an HTTP client, and perform network requests with it.

 ## Connect Ktor